-Name of subsidiary Name of shareholder Registered capital Approximate percentage of interest Boyaa Shenzhen Mr. Dai Zhikang RMB200,000 2.00%
+Name of Director / Chief Executive Name of associated corporation Capacity / Nature of interest Number of shares held percentage of shareholding Mr. Dai Zhikang Boyaa Shenzhen Beneficial owner 200,000 2.00%

-Save as disclosed above, as at 31 December 2019, none of the directors nor the chief executive of the Company had any interests or short positions in any of the shares, underlying shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) as recorded in the register required to be kept by the Company pursuant to section 352 of the SFO or as notified to the Company and the Stock Exchange pursuant to the Model Code.
+Save as disclosed above, as at 31 December 2020, none of the directors nor the chief executive of the Company had any interests or short positions in any of the shares, underlying shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) as recorded in the register required to be kept by the Company pursuant to section 352 of the SFO or as notified to the Company and the Stock Exchange pursuant to the Model Code.